Gorillas is an online delivery service that allows customers to order groceries via its Android and iOS apps.

-Today, Gorillas employs over 1,000 people that are scattered across multiple offices in the European Union.
+Today, Gorillas employs well over 2,000 people that are scattered across multiple offices in the European Union.

 How Does Gorillas Make Money?

 Gorillas makes money by selling its products at a profit as well as delivery fees.
 Let’s take a closer look at each of the two in the section below.